Solutions Engineering

 Who is a bid manager?
 (And why the role matters more than ever?)

 Their responsibilities have evolved dramatically in recent years.
-Today, bid managers are also expected to influence the go/no-go decision, shape winning strategies, manage pricing models, analyze risk, and act as quality controllers for every aspect of the submission.
+Today, bid managers influence go/no-go calls, shape strategy, manage pricing, assess risk, and ensure submission quality.

 The role is high pressure but high impact.
 When a bid manager excels, the entire organization feels it through increased win rates, higher revenue, and a smoother sales cycle.